 The release state of each model, along with download links for the latest versions of XML and JSON schema for each model are provided in the table, below.
 YAML is also supported through conversion between JSON and YAML.
 Since YAML is a superset of JSON, some YAML tooling allows JSON schema to be used for YAML validation.
 In this way, the provided JSON schema supports both JSON and YAML.

 The OSCAL GitHub repository holds the actual OSCAL schemas, examples, documentation source files, and other resources.
 The NIST team welcomes public contributions to this project.
-If you are interested in contributing, please review the contributor documentation for ideas and information on how to get started.
+If you are interested in contributing, please review the site for ideas and information on how to get started.

 NIST also maintains several public GitHub repositories associated with the OSCAL project: